-- domain name.
+- the contact details (email address and mobile telephone number) of the applicant; the fully qualified domain name (FQDN) owned by the subscriber or which the holder has given permission to use.
+The domain name must be unique and may not be in use by another organisation.
+If the subscriber is not the owner of the domain name, the UZI-register checks if the subscriber can use the domain name.
 The methods used by the UZI-register are described in section 3.2.2.4.2, 3.2.2.4.18 and 3.2.2.4.7 of the Baseline Requirements. - The PKCS#10 file (Certificate Signing Request(CRS)).
 PKCS#10 is the general standard for a certificate application and contains the public key which is included in the UZI server certificate.
 The PKCS#10 file must be added to the application via an upload functionality in the application form.

 In the case of a digital application, the UZI register verifies personal details in, and retrieves personal details from, the Personal Records Database (BRP).
 In the other cases the UZI register checks the authenticity, completeness and accuracy of the submitted documents.
 In the case of an UZI card application for a care provider the UZI register also checks whether the intended certificate holder can be designated as a care provider (see Annex 2).
-In the case of a server certificates application for a domain name, the UZI register checks with the recognised registers (Foundation for Internet Domain Registration in the Netherlands [Stichting Internet Domeinregistratic Nederland] (SIDN) or Internet Assigned Numbers Authority (IANA)) to determine whether the subscriber owns the domain name, or when it is not the owner if the subscriber has permission from the domain owner to use the domain name.
+In the case of a server certificates application for a domain name, the UZI register checks with the recognised registers (Foundation for Internet Domain Registration in the Netherlands [Stichting Internet Domeinregistratie Nederland] (SIDN) or Internet Assigned Numbers Authority (IANA)) to determine whether the subscriber owns the domain name, or when it is not the owner if the subscriber has permission from the domain owner to use the domain name.
 The UZI register informs the subscriber of the issue of the card or the rejection of the card application.
 If the card application is rejected, the reason for the rejection will be stated.